darklife/darkriscv/README.md

 - https://www.twitch.tv/videos/852082786 instruction decode and execute - part 2/3 (10h56)
 - https://www.twitch.tv/videos/858055433 instruction decode and execute - part 3/3 - SoC simulation (10h24)
 - TBD tests in the Lattice FPGA
+- TBD tests in the Lattice FPGA w/ LCD display

 Unfortunately the video set is currently in portuguese only and there a lot of parallel discussions about technology, including the fix of the Teske's